Student Wellbeing and Engagement Policy

 Everyone has the right to express their ideas, feelings and concerns in a respectful manner and have their concerns heard and acknowledged.

 Students who may have a complaint or concern about something that has happened at school are encouraged to speak to their parents/carers and/or approach a trusted teacher or a member of the school leadership team.
-Students have access to a TC feedback line that is monitored by the Principal.
+Students have access to a Templestowe College feedback email that is monitored by the Principal or can contact the Principal Team via Microsoft Teams.

-Feel valued and part of the TC Community.
+Feel valued and part of the Templestowe College Community.

 Students have the responsibility to: